Robert Borgatta: Influences

-His all around favorite painter in terms of skill, vision and humanism was Turner who was for landscapes as Rembrandt was for portraits.
-Rembrandt self portrait represented for Robert what his goals were as an artist: first an unflinching representation of what was beautiful in painting, and as with Michelangelo the hand of the artist is evident in the brush strokes as well as the thought process.
-Robert made museum guards very nervous in always going as close to a work as he could to see details of the work.
-Van der Weyden's Portrait of a Lady was the first work he would look for at the National Gallery, and thought the work transcended portraiture.
-Hiroshige and his multiple views and perspectives influenced Robert in his preliminary studies for painting.
+Borgatta took many trips to Venice to see the Scuola Grande di San Rocco murals by Tintoretto.
+It was frequently closed for various reasons, and it took five yearly of visits before he could view the entire works.

-Chinese landscape drawings were a constant source of inspiration.
-He was most drawn by the synthesis of the artist's internal monologue and the depiction of the subject, and these were great examples of spiritual and intellectual unity.
-A very happy day for him came when the Met opened the Brook Astor Chinese court.
+Borgatta's favourite landscape painter was Turner.
+His favourite portrait painter was Rembrandt, whose self-portrait represented Borgatta's goals as an artist: an unflinching representation of what was beautiful in painting and the visible hand of the artist shown in the brush strokes.
+Van der Weyden's Portrait of a Lady was his favourite work at the National Gallery.
+Hiroshige and his multiple perspectives influenced Robert in his preliminary studies for painting.

-Robert Mapplethorpe and Andy Warhol were, for Robert, highly original and always compelling.
-In particular, Mapplethorpe's images of decaying flowers were of great interest, the idea that decaying dying things could be so beautiful, so spiritual.
-Regarding Warhol, early on Robert thought Warhol was important and original and made a point of keeping up with his work.
+Chinese landscape drawings were also a source of inspiration for Borgatta, believing they were great examples of spiritual and intellectual unity.
+He enjoyed the Brook Astor Chinese court at the Met.

-Robert had an enormous range as an artist and mastered the technical aspects of many media.
-He loved the challenge of mastering a particular style and the intellectual skills brought to bear.
-His classical training and art history studies gave him an extensive artistic vocabulary that allowed him to articulate his visions.
+Robert was influenced by the work of Robert Mapplethorpe (particularly his images of decaying flowers) and Andy Warhol.

-Technical Virtuosity
+Technical virtuosity

 Relative to his peers, Robert seldom employed studio assistants and when he did, for limited purposes.
 He was well versed on technical aspects of creating art and he stretched and primed his own canvases and mixed his paints from dry pigment.
 He worked primarily in oil for painting and charcoal for drawings.
 In addition to his oil and acrylic paintings, Robert's works in pastel, water color, tempera and wood canvas are still in excellent un-restored condition.
 The same holds true for his approach to sculpture; works are mostly in marble and granite and small figures in jade and serpentine.
 He would begin a painting with gesture drawings, blocking out the large movements and composition.
 Paintings started as cartoons, followed by the primer color which was often cerulean—the base color beneath the snapdragons, or alizarin crimson for the gladioli.